On the Mechanism of Telekinetic Motion

 • naturally couples to ambient drafts and airflow.

-This framework also explains a key threshold effect.
+This hypothetic framework also suggests that there might be a key threshold effect.
 At low ion current densities, any deposited charge leaks away as fast as it arrives, leaving no detectable electrostatic signature.
-At higher intensities, leakage paths become saturated, allowing charge to accumulate.
-Only then do classical electrostatic effects appear—objects sticking to walls, papers clinging together, and measurable surface potentials.
+However, at high intensities, leakage paths may become saturated, allowing charge to accumulate.
+In that case, classical electrostatic effects can appear.
+In this view, electrostatic charging is not the cause of motion, but a secondary effect that emerges only beyond a certain high field intensity.

 What remains unexplained